Orienspace: Product lineup

 Gravity-1 is a solid-propellant medium-lift launch vehicle that can carry a payload of up to 6.5 tons to LEO or 4.2 tons to SSO, enabling the deployment of large-scale satellite constellations.
 Its maiden flight was conducted on 11 January 2024, breaking records as both the world's largest solid-fuel carrier rocket and China's most powerful commercial launch vehicle to date.

-Gravity-2, a partially recoverable heavy-lift launch vehicle, is expected to debut in 2025.
+Gravity-2 is a planned partially recoverable heavy-lift launch vehicle.
 It will be a 60-meter-tall heavy-lift rocket with a liquid-fuel core stage and solid boosters.
 The core stage will be powered by nine Yuanli-85 engines, which are gas-generator cycle kerosene engines with a thrust of 100 tons each.
 Gravity-2 will be able to deliver 25.6 tons of payload to LEO, 19.1 tons to a 500-kilometer sun-synchronous orbit (SSO), or 7.7 tons to geostationary transfer orbit (GTO).
 It will also be partially recoverable and support missions to higher orbits such as MEO and LTO.

-Gravity-3 is a planned variant of Gravity-2 that will use three Gravity-2 core stages.
-It will have a payload capacity of 30.6 tons to LEO, 20.5 tons to SSO, 9.6 tons to GTO, and 8 tons to LTO.
-It will enable large-scale satellite constellation deployment and lunar exploration.
+Gravity-3 was initially a variant of Gravity-2 that would use three core stages.
+It would have a payload capacity of 30.6 tons to LEO, 20.5 tons to SSO, 9.6 tons to GTO, and 8 tons to LTO.
+Intended to enable large-scale satellite constellation deployment and lunar exploration.
+Lately Orienspace has updated their official information space with an all-new version of the vehicle designed to meet even larger space construction and deep space exploration needs, capable of fulfilling most demanding launch missions for a greater period of time.
+It is now a super heavy-lift launch vehicle aiming for at least 100 tons of cargo capacity to LEO, 74 tons to SSO, 23 tons to GTO and full reusability.